GovTechSG/apex-cloud-docs/docs/publisher/publish-api.md

 This policy **combined** both **Veryify_JWT** and **Generate_AWS_SigV4** as the authentication between gateway and publisher gateway.

+## Network routing from APEX Cloud to Publisher Server

+Internet Environment : "API Proxy" in Default method routing will be used for Bridging APIs, APEX Cloud internet APIs (other organisation APIs) and Proxy APIs (Publisher backend Server)

+Intranet Environment : "API Proxy" in Default method routing will be used for Proxy APIs (Publisher backend Server)

 ## API Method

 API Method display the list of method(s) and it provides build-in test to check if APIs is functioning as expected before publication.